InsightsInsight - Commercial Property - POSTED: December 9 2016

 Heads of Terms are very much the skeleton of a lease, and therefore, it could be disadvantageous for a party to be bound by these terms.

-If the Heads of Terms are “Subject to Contract” can the Tenant move into the property whilst the finer points are negotiated?
+If the Heads of Terms are “Subject to Contract” can the Tenant move into the property while the finer points are negotiated?

 If the Heads of Terms are understood to be “Subject to Contract” by both parties, then they will not usually be treated as a legally binding agreement.
 However, if either party are to carry out any of the obligations under the Heads of Terms, this can undermine the fact that they are “subject to contract”.